+'''

-The ideas in Puritan/the Enlightenment/Transcendentalist
+The ideas in Puritan/the Enlightenment/Transcendentalist (pick one)

-(pick one) literature are prevalent in American today.

-This is illustrated by,, and
+literature are prevalent in American today.
+This is illustrated by ,

-Or
+, and .

+OR

-The American ideal/myth of is illustrated by
+The American ideal of is illustrated in , , and

-,, and
+'''

 - 3. Can you prove that? (body paragraphs) - 4.
 What's it all mean? (conclusion)